sixseventysix/randomart/README.md

 ## randomart_standalone
 has the code for the standalone version\
 this can be directly compiled into binaries\
-much slower than randomart_cargo but can be used for smaller images/depths or for portability
+much slower than randomart_cargo but can be used for smaller images/depths or for portability\

-## randomart_spec_lang_reader
-has the code to read from a txt file that has the proper syntactical form of the randomart spec lang and generate the original image from it
+has two functionalities: string to image & file containing randomart spec lang to image

 ## gallery(built during testing phase(not reproducible))
 ![1](./data/images/141120240040.png)